ShubhamForYou/U.TRACK/README.md

 - **Short URL Generation**: Generate short, trackable URLs for each profile and project link.
 - **Visitor Analytics**: Track and record the number of visits to each profile and project.
 - **User Authentication**: Securely manage user accounts and access.
-- **Real-Time Updates**: View visit counts and other analytics data in real time.
+- **Real-Time Updates**: View visit counts and other analytics data in real-time.

 ## Installation